mbayani/Company-Specific-Disruptive-News-and-Continuity-Detector/README.md

 * tinydb
 * toml

-The prerequisites are defined with respect to Python 3.x.
+The prerequisites are defined with respect to **Python 3**.
 To install python libraries, run below command:
 (make sure 'requirements.txt' file is available where you are running it )

 ```bash